garretrc/MV-STDM/README.md

 ## 06, 07, 08 data visualization scripts

 These files contain the figures for the results sections and a few additional explorations of the posterior samples.

+# Copyright notice

+Copyright 2024 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
+Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.